tmetsch/graph_stitcher/README.md

 impacted by the requested once.

-Through the pluggable architecture of graph sticher we can now implement different algorithms on how to determine if a resulting container is good & stable:
+Through the pluggable architecture of graph sticher we can now implement different algorithms on how to determine if a resulting graph is good & stable:

 * through a simple rule saying for a node of type A, the maximum number of